subinacls/Filibuster/README.md

     [-] Client Configuration file:

         Below is a sample configuration file used by the application.
-As modules are introduced, this configuraiton file will obviously need expanding as required.
+As modules are introduced, this configuration file will obviously need expanding as required.
 The examples below expect some modification from the end user -

       ___CUT___